wstrm/wstrm-www/content/posts/gentoo_with_dm-crypt_luks.md

 ... significant amounts of output suppressed in the above ...
 ```

-Bild the kernel using `buildkernel`:
+Build the kernel using `buildkernel`:
 ```
 (chroot) buildkernel --ask --verbose
 ```